-It takes about six to eight weeks to heal in adults, and three to six weeks in children.
+It takes about 6-8 weeks to heal in adults, and 3-6 weeks in children.

 See your GP straight away if you've injured your collarbone.
-If your GP thinks it's fractured, they'll refer you to hospital for an X-ray to confirm the injury and have it treated with a sling and brace.
+If they think it's fractured, they'll refer you for an X-ray to confirm the injury and have it treated with a sling and brace.

-A cracked or broken collarbone will be extremely painful.
+A cracked or broken collarbone will be very painful.
 There may also be:

 - swelling or tenderness around the injured area

 - bleeding if the bone has damaged the tissue and skin (this is rare)